phptuts/learnaustintech/_posts/arduino/2017-09-10-arduino-input-output.md

 ![step5](/images/arduino/2017-09-10-arduino-input-output/step5.png)

-6) Now click the upload button on the arudino ide.
+6) Now click the upload button on the arduino ide.
 It looks like a play button.

 ![step6](/images/arduino/2017-09-10-arduino-input-output/step6.png)

 7) The arduino should now blink every second.
 Congrats!!
 You uploaded your first arduino program.
 Remember that pin 13, is the built in led.
-The red circle is where pin 13 is.
+The red circle is the led attached to pin 13.

 ![step7a](/images/arduino/2017-09-10-arduino-input-output/step7a.jpg)